 - 1. The Core TSOs shall provide to the Core regulatory authorities data on intraday capacity calculation for the purpose of monitoring its compliance with this methodology and other relevant legislation. - 2.
-At least, the information on non-anonymized names of CNECs for final flow-based parameters before pre-solving as referred to in Article 23(2(b)iiiv) and (iv) shall be provided to all Core regulatory authorities on a monthly basis for each CNEC and each ID CC MTU.
-This information shall be in a format that allows easily to combine the CNEC names with the information published in accordance with Article 23(2). - The Core regulatory authorities may request additional information to be provided by the TSOs.
+At least, the information on non-anonymized names of CNECs for final flow-based parameters before pre-solving as referred to in Article 23(2)(b)(iv) and (v) shall be provided to all Core regulatory authorities on a monthly basis for each CNEC and each ID CC MTU.
+This information shall be in a format that allows easily to combine the CNEC names with the information published in accordance with Article 23(2). - 3.
+The Core regulatory authorities may request additional information to be provided by the TSOs.
 For this purpose, all Core regulatory authorities shall coordinate their requests among themselves.
 Each Core TSO may decide not to provide the additional information, which was not requested by its competent regulatory authority. - 4.
-The CCC, with the support of the Core TSOs where relevant, shall draft and publish an annual report satisfying the reporting obligations set in Articles 10, 14, 17, 24 and 26 of this methodology: - (a) according to Article 10(5), the Core TSOs shall report to the Core CCC on systematic withholdings which were not essential to ensure operational security in real-time operation. - (b) according to Article 14(5), the Core TSOs shall monitor the accuracy of non-Core exchanges in the CGM. - (c) empty - (d) according to Article 24(3), the CCC shall monitor and report on the quality of the data published on the dedicated online communication platform as referred to in Article 23, with supporting detailed analysis of a failure to achieve sufficient data quality standards by the concerned TSOs, where relevant. - (e) according to Article 26(3), after the implementation of this methodology, the Core TSOs shall report on their continuous monitoring of the effects and performance of the application of this methodology. - 5.
+The CCC, with the support of the Core TSOs where relevant, shall draft and publish an annual report satisfying the reporting obligations set in Articles 10, 14, 17, 24 and 26 of this methodology: - (a) according to Article 10(5), the Core TSOs shall report to the Core CCC on systematic withholdings which were not essential to ensure operational security in real-time operation. - (b) according to Article 14(5), the Core TSOs shall monitor the accuracy of non-Core exchanges in the CGM. - (c) according to Article 17(7), the CCC shall monitor the efficiency of the NRAO. - (d) according to Article 24(3), the CCC shall monitor and report on the quality of the data published on the dedicated online communication platform as referred to in Article 23, with supporting detailed analysis of a failure to achieve sufficient data quality standards by the concerned TSOs, where relevant. - (e) according to Article 26(3), after the implementation of this methodology, the Core TSOs shall report on their continuous monitoring of the effects and performance of the application of this methodology. - 5.
 The CCC, with the support of the Core TSOs where relevant, shall draft and publish a quarterly report satisfying the reporting obligations set in Articles 7, 19 and 26 of this methodology: - (a) according to Article 7(3)(b), the CCC shall collect all reports analysing the effectiveness of relevant allocation constraints, received from the concerned TSOs during the period covered by the report, and annex those to the quarterly report. - (b) according to Article 19(11), the CCC shall provide all information on the reductions of cross-zonal capacity, with a supporting detailed analysis from the concerned TSOs where relevant.

-- (c) according to Article 26(2), during the implementation of this methodology, the Core TSOs shall report on their continuous monitoring of the effects and performance of the application of this methodology. - (d) according to Article 23(2) (f), Core TSOs shall report on flows resulting from net positions resulting from the SIDC on each CNEC and external constraint of the final flow-based parameters - 6.
+- (c) according to Article 26(3), during the implementation of this methodology, the Core TSOs shall report on their continuous monitoring of the effects and performance of the application of this methodology. - 6.
 The published annual and quarterly reports may withhold commercially sensitive information or sensitive critical infrastructure protection related information as referred to in Article 23(3).
 In such a case, the Core TSOs shall provide the Core regulatory authorities with a complete version where no such information is withheld.